lyijin/cpgberus/08_process_ont_data/README.md

 ## Troubleshooting corner ##

 We're still not 100% sure WHY these errors occur, but google + elbow grease led to fixes that work (mysteriously).
-From brief discussion with SC, oddities could sometimes occur when mixing `conda` packages (usually compiled with `gcc`) and `pip install` stuff (which sometimes uses the system default compiler, `icc` in this case).
+From brief discussion with CSIRO Scientific Computing, oddities could sometimes occur when mixing `conda` packages (usually compiled with `gcc`) and `pip install` stuff (which sometimes uses the system default compiler, `icc` in this case).

 Problem 1: `mappy` (Python bindings for `minimap2`, automatically installed by `pip install megalodon`) complains about intel sse2 something something.